ninevra/crystal-query/README.md

 ### class GenericTermHandler

-`GenericTermHandler` is meant to provide reasonable starting behavior when setting up `oracle-query`.
+`GenericTermHandler` is meant to provide reasonable starting behavior when setting up `crystal-query`.
 Most applications will want to configure and use a `FieldTermHandler` instead.

 A `GenericTermHandler` maps non-empty field names to properties of the input value.
 It accepts all possible fields, but understands only the default operators, and mostly gives them their default behavior in javascript; so, for example, the term `foo>=3` is translated to `(input) => input?.foo >= '3'`.
 The operator `=` is translated to `==`.
 The operator `:` is translated to `includes()`, e.g. `foo:3` to `(input) => input?.includes?.('3')`.
 Operators outside of the default list produce fields that always evaluate to false.